Rockies vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Vinnie Pasquantino and Ryan McMahon will be among the stars on display when the Kansas City Royals play the Colorado Rockies on Saturday at 4:10 PM ET, at Kauffman Stadium.
+Bobby Witt Jr. and the Kansas City Royals will see Kyle Freeland on the hill for the Colorado Rockies in the final game of a three-game series, Sunday at 2:10 PM ET.

-The favored Royals have -145 moneyline odds to win against the underdog Rockies, who are listed at +120.
-Kansas City is the favorite on the run line (-1.5 with +125 odds).
-The over/under is 9.5 runs for the contest.
+The favored Royals have -140 moneyline odds against the underdog Rockies, who are listed at +115.
+A 9-run over/under has been set for this game.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.